aiekick/DemoPlugin/Readme.md

 Singleton::print() : my name is App
 ```

-## Conclusion :

-We must pay attention to any static vars used everywhere when we have plugins in our app.
+We must pay attention to any static vars used everywhere when we have plugins in our app
+depending of a static common lib who embed the statics.

+## Common as Shared Library :

+when the app and pluign are depending of a lib build as sahred, there is no more static issue
+all static's are shared (so no double instancing issues)